sftcd/openssl/esnistuff/design.md

 			Usage:
 				./mk_esnikeys [-o <fname>] [-p <privfname>] [-d duration]
 			where:
-			-o specifies the output file name for the base64-encoded ESNIKeys (default: ./esnikeys.pub) -p specifies the output file name for the corresponding private key (default: ./esnikeys.priv) -d duration, specifies the duration in seconds from now, for which the public should be valid (default: 1 week)
+			-o specifies the output file name for the binary-encoded ESNIKeys (default: ./esnikeys.pub) -p specifies the output file name for the corresponding private key (default: ./esnikeys.priv) -d duration, specifies the duration in seconds from now, for which the public should be valid (default: 1 week)